Backwards (Red Dwarf episode): Production

-Many of the location scenes for "Backwards" were filmed in and around Manchester.
-The lake and woodland scenes were filmed in Tatton Park.
-Series creator and writer Rob Grant can be seen standing on the street with sunglasses smoking a cigarette backwards.
-The episode's theme gave the writers an opportunity to insert some in-joke dialogue that otherwise would not have been put in.
-In one scene the bar manager comes into Rimmer and Kryten's dressing room to tell them that they are sacked for un-starting a barroom brawl.
-In fact he says: "I'm addressing the one prat in the country who has bothered to get a hold of this recording, turn it round and actually work out the rubbish that I'm saying.
-What a poor, sad life he's got!"
-At the very end (beginning?) of the reverse barroom brawl, an "Action!", said by Ed Bye can be heard.
+Casting

 The character of Kryten was originally intended as a one-off appearance in the series-two episode "Kryten".
-The character returned mainly to broaden the story potential as Lister was the only person who could really do anything; Rimmer, a hologram, could not touch anything, the Cat could not be bothered to touch anything, and Holly was incompetent and immobile.
+The character returned mainly to expand the story potential as Lister was the only person who could really do anything; Rimmer, a hologram, could not touch anything, the Cat could not be bothered to touch anything, and Holly was incompetent and immobile.
 The series was becoming difficult to write for, so at the insistence of Naylor, Kryten returned to complete the team.

 Grant and Naylor had approached David Ross with the intention of bringing him back to play the regular role of Kryten.
 Ross was in the stage play A Flea in Her Ear and thus not available, so they went to see Robert Llewellyn at the advice of Paul Jackson.
 Llewellyn was in a stage show called Mammon: Robot Born of a Woman, playing a robot.
 They saw his performance and were impressed.

-The very first scene that Llewellyn filmed was in the episode "Bodyswap" which involved him lighting candles with his fingers.
-He was wired up for the flame to ignite from his fingertip.
-The problem was that it was wet on the set and he was sweating so the wiring was backfiring and shocking him.
-The scene was cut out and never broadcast.

 "Backwards" world guest stars includes Maria Friedman as the Waitress, Tony Hawks as a Compere, Anna Palmer as a Customer in Cafe and Arthur Smith as the Pub Manager.